The hanging chain problem in the sphere and in the hyperbolic plane: Abstract

 \section{Abstract}

 In this paper, the notion of the catenary curve in the sphere and in the hyperbolic plane is introduced.
-In both spaces, a catenary is defined as the shape of a hanging chain when its weight is measured with respect to a given geodesic of the space.
+In both spaces, a catenary is defined as the shape of a hanging chain when its potential energy is determined by the distance to a given geodesic of the space.
 Several characterizations of the catenary are established in terms of the curvature of the curve and of the angle that its unit normal makes with a vector field of the ambient space.
-Furthermore, in the hyperbolic plane, we extend the concept of catenary substituting the geodesics by a horocycle or the hyperbolic distance by the horocycle distance.
+Furthermore, in the hyperbolic plane, we extend the concept of catenary substituting the reference geodesic by a horocycle or the hyperbolic distance by the horocycle distance.